OULibraries/MinGW/README.md

-# MinGW
+# MinGW Setup
-Some convenience config for our Windows users who want to work with MinGW
+Some convenience config for our Windows users who want to work with MinGW and Git Bash.

 ## download and install mingw (run as administrator)